tonyb650/wds-job-board/Resources_And_Notes.md

     <User/>
   ```
 * For components that display a list (array) of records (MyJobListingGrid), we are using a loader (useLoaderData hook) to fetch the initial arra of records.
 Then, when we DELETE a record, we are mantaining a arra of deleted records (with useState) and we filter out the deleted records from the original arra or records each time the component re-renders.
 This means that the loader never runs again if we are merely deleting records.
+* Kyle makes a practice of passing the bare minimum of what is needed to functions.
+For example, when deleting a job listing, he only passes the `id` string instead of the whole `jobListing` object
+*